Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

 The saved folder for this notebook was lost, but you can see the results directly in the notebook above.

 Both the Custom and DenseNet produced similar values for Recall, around the 85% range.
-These lower values could just be a "Stochastic volatility" issue since the train/validation split is randomly done with each run.
 It could also be that the reduced image size has an influence.

 But with this and other runs along with the increased time and resources needed for DenseNet and the Custom models, ResNet was mostly used for the rest of the runs!